Behavior Management of Children with Multiple Disabilities

 Desists - verbal reprimands

-Satiation - providing a reinforcer for so long or so
+Satiation - providing a reinforcer for so

 often that it has lost its effectiveness